-In chronic kidney disease, filtration zones in nephrons within our kidneys get severely damaged following constant local injury either by our immune system (non-diabetic CKD) or high blood sugar (CKD with Diabetes) or the sheer force with which blood gushes to these filters when kidney disease follows uncontrolled blood pressure.
+In CKD, filtration zones in nephrons within our kidneys get severely damaged following constant local injury.
+This could be either by our immune system (non-diabetic CKD) or high blood sugar (CKD with Diabetes) or the sheer force with which blood gushes to these filters when kidney disease follows uncontrolled high blood pressure.
 Other causes such as Polycystic Kidney Disease (stems out from kidney tissue itself) and conditions that block the urine “outflow pipe” could damage nephrons via other internal mechanisms.

 Sodium is a major mineral mainly present in our bloodstream (outside the cells).
 It is a major component of table salt.
 Among other functions, Sodium helps maintain our Blood Pressure.
 CKD causes an increase in blood Sodium levels beyond permissible levels which in turn undesirably increases our BP and promotes further kidney damage.
 This calls for a reduction in our daily Sodium intake once kidney disease or any of it’s risk factors (such as high blood pressure) sets in.